AbhinavThukral97/LinearSVMClassification/README.md

 It can be inferred that the cost is zero when z>=1 for y=1 and increases linearly for z<1.
 Similarly, the cost is zero when z<=-1 for y=0 and increases linearly for z>-1.

 If this new cost function is minimized, it ensures that z > 1 for y = 1 and z < -1 for y = 0, as opposed to the previous case.
-Hence, it adds margin of 1 to our predictions, resulting in a better decision boundary/hyperplane.
+Hence, it adds a margin of 1 to our predictions, resulting in a better decision boundary/hyperplane.

-Maximising margins is the main intution behind the functioning of support vector machines.
+Maximising margins is the main intuition behind the functioning of support vector machines.

 ### Analysis of the algorithm (Report)